cdk/cdk-paper-2/README.md

 was published in [Current Pharmaceutical Design](http://benthamscience.com/journals/current-pharmaceutical-design/) with DOI [10.2174/138161206777585274](https://doi.org/10.2174/138161206777585274), and was not published as (CC-BY) Open Access.
-However, SHERPA/RoMEO [reports](http://www.sherpa.ac.uk/romeo/search.php?issn=1381-6128) that I post-print versions can be archived (just not as the publisher PDF).
+However, SHERPA/RoMEO [reports](http://www.sherpa.ac.uk/romeo/search.php?issn=1381-6128) that pre- or post-print versions can be archived (just not the publisher PDF).
 So here goes...

 Copyright (C) 2016 The Authors.